yazz/VisualJS/README.md

 ## Benefits

 - Build simple enterprise apps in minutes
-- Wire UI components together in a simple way, like Visual Basic, setting properties and reacting to events such as button clicks
+- Easy to get started as you wire UI components together in a UI, like Visual Basic, setting properties and reacting to events such as button clicks
-- Pre built components such as buttons, text boxes, and data access components to talk to Postgres, Mysql, or REST APIs
+- Reuse via pre built components such as buttons, text boxes, and data access components to talk to Postgres, Mysql, or REST APIs
 <br/><br/><br/>